mlandis/creepy-jerk/README.md

 # Hello
-We were not expecting such interest in the model, so we whipped together this guide for questions received thus far.
-We'll release an official manual shortly.
+Interested in modeling continuous trait evolution on a phylogeny as a Lévy process?
+This git repository contains the most recent source code for method we described in Systematic Biology, found <a href="http://sysbio.oxfordjournals.org/content/62/2/193.full">here</a>.
+We whipped together this guide to respond to questions received thus far and plan to release an official manual once we've collected feedback from users.
 Please feel welcome to email us with questions about the method or the model.

 Our best,

-Michael Landis
-Joshua Schraiber
-Mason Liang
+Michael, Josh, and Mason

 # Installation
 1. From the command line, navigate into the <code>src</code> folder.
 2. Before compiling, verify you have the GNU Scientific Library (GSL) installed.
-For Mac OS X, you can install GSL using <a>HomeBrew</a url="dsadisa"> as follows: <code>brew install gsl</code>.
+For Mac OS X, you can install GSL using <a href="http://mxcl.github.com/homebrew/">Homebrew</a<> as follows: <code>brew install gsl</code>.
 For Ubuntu, you can install GSL as follows: <code>apt-get install libgsl0-dev</code>.
-Advice for how to accomplish this on Windows is welcome.
+Advice for how to accomplish on Windows is welcome.
 3. To compile, issue the command: <code>g++ -O3 -lgsl *.cpp -o creepy-jerk</code>
 4. You should now find an executable called <code>creepy-jerk</code> in your current directory.